 There are reasons for confidentiality.
 Trust me on this one.

 Email List, Advice and Emergencies

-When awkward TAFF situations arise and the current administrators feel that a more private consultation would be useful before deciding on the way forward ... there is an obvious pool of Wise Old Mentors to hand, being the many past administrators of TAFF.
+When awkward TAFF situations arise and the current administrators feel that a more private consultation would be useful before deciding on the way forward ... there is an obvious pool of Wise Old Mentors to hand, being the many past administrators of TAFF and the United Fan Funds.
 The following is a short list of those who have e-mail and are known to be willing to help and advise.
 Further names will be added as willingness is confirmed.
 Requests for inclusion should go to David Langford.

 - David Langford (1980 W)

 - Avedon Carol, avedon [at] cix dot co dot uk (1983 E)

 - Rob Hansen, rob [at] fiawol dot org dot uk (1984 W)